mlggg/iotca2/README.md

-# This is our iotca2 Smart Home
+# This is our Iot CA2 Smart Home

 Please download the php SDK aws.zip from http://docs.aws.amazon.com/aws-sdk-php/v2/guide/installation.html